wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

 ##### 26 Failure to execute policy

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $200 who, as an insurer or as the agent of an insurer, directly or indirectly receives or takes credit in account for any premium or consideration for any contract of marine insurance, and does not before or within 30 days after receiving or taking credit for such premium or consideration duly execute, or procure to be duly executed, a policy of such insurance complying with the provisions of this Act.
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $200 who, as an insurer or as the agent of an insurer, directly or indirectly receives or takes credit in account for any premium or consideration for any contract of marine insurance, and does not before or within 30 days after receiving or taking credit for such premium or consideration duly execute, or procure to be duly executed, a policy of such insurance complying with the provisions of this Act.

     (2) This section does not apply to contracts of reinsurance of risks.

     (3) This section applies to the agent of an insurer, whether such insurer resides or carries on business in New Zealand or elsewhere.

-    (4) Failure to comply with any of the provisions of sections [23 to 26][28] of this Act shall not of itself invalidate any contract of marine insurance.
+    (4) Failure to comply with any of the provisions of [sections 23 to 26][29] of this Act shall not of itself invalidate any contract of marine insurance.

-    This section was substituted for the original section 26 (as amended by section 3(2)(a)-(c) of the Stamp Duties Amendment Act 1960) by section 3(1) of the Marine Insurance Amendment Act 1975\.
+    Section 26: replaced, on 19 September 1975, by section 3(1) of the Marine Insurance Amendment Act 1975 (1975 No 45).

+    Section 26(1): amended, on 1 July 2013, by [section 413][111] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 27 Voyage and time policies